 The HammerPak is named after its patented packing mechanism which features a hammer-like packing panel.
 The packing panel pivots forward and backward inside a curved hopper, much like the swing of a hammer.
 With this design, the packer makes a “clean sweep” with every stroke and eliminates the need for a hopper clean-out door.
 The HammerPak is rated for 700 pounds per cubic yard compaction.

 A 12′ reach arm, called the Xtender, comes standard on the HammerPak automated side loader.
 This simple arm is one of the most robust extended reach arms available on the market.
 Some arms made by our competitors require major overhauls annually.
 Whereas, the Xtender arm provides more operating time before service is needed.
-Need even more durability?
-Curbtender’s famous “Power Arm” is available on the HammerPak with a lift capacity limited to 850 pounds and a 5 year structural warranty.

 The HammerPak is an inherently simple automated side loader designed with fewer moving parts and less hydraulic components.
 The packing mechanism is actuated by a single roof-mounted hydraulic cylinder.
 Using a roof-mounted pack cylinder keeps the rod and seal out of the trash zone and thereby extends its expected life.
 The tailgate is opened using a single, roof-mounted cylinder.
 This robust cylinder replaces the two body side mounted cylinders normally used to open a tailgate.
 One multi-stage cylinder is mounted in front of the hopper to lift the body and eject the load, similar to a dump truck.
 In total, the HammerPak has nearly 25% less hydraulic components than a standard automated side loader.